saumanraaj/QA-Agent/README_AGENT_S.md

 #### ExecutorAgent Prompt
 ```
 You are an Android UI agent.
-Given the current UI tree and subgoal, identify which node to interact with and the action (e.g. "click", "toggle").
+Given the current UI tree and subgoal, identify which node to interact with and the action (e.g., "click", "toggle").

 Analyze the UI tree to find the best element for the given subgoal.
 Consider:
 - Text content relevance